qualcomm/resource-tuner/Docs/README.md

 Essentially, the resource code (unsigned 32 bit) is composed of two fields:
 - ResID (last 16 bits, 17 - 32)
 - ResType (next 8 bits, 9 - 16)
-- Additionally MSB can be set to '1' if customer or other modules or target chipset is providing it's own custom resource config files, indicating this is a custom resource else it shall be treated as a default resource.
+- Additionally MSB should be set to '1' if customer or other modules or target chipset is providing it's own custom resource config files, indicating this is a custom resource else it shall be treated as a default resource.
 This bit doesn't influence resource processing, just to aid debugging and development.

 These fields can uniquely identify a resource across targets, hence making the code operating on these resources interchangable.
 In essence, we ensure that the resource with code "x", refers to the same tunable resource across different targets.

 Examples:
-- The Resource OpCode: 65536 [00000000 00000001 00000000 00000000], Refers to the Default Resource with ResID 0 and ResType 1.
+- The Resource OpCode: 65536 (0x00010000) [00000000 00000001 00000000 00000000], Refers to the Default Resource with ResID 0 and ResType 1.
-- The Resource OpCode: 2147549185 [10000000 00000001 00000000 00000001], Refers to the Custom Resource with ResID 1 and ResType 1.
+- The Resource OpCode: 2147549185 (0x80010001) [10000000 00000001 00000000 00000001], Refers to the Custom Resource with ResID 1 and ResType 1.

 #### List Of Resource Types (Use this table to get the value of ResType for a Resource)